 |CMC (2:1)||As above, but using a lightness weight of 2.0 and a chroma weight of 1.0 for use with acceptability data.|

-Note that for some of the Delta E methods, the color differences are not commutative.
+Note that for some of the Delta E methods, the color differences are not symmetric (CIE 1994 and 2000).
 That is, the difference between Color A and Color B may not be the same as the difference between Color B and Color A. In such cases, one color must be understood to be the reference or standard against which a sample color is compared.